Driver’s License Suspension

-If you are arrested for an alcohol-related moving violation, the arresting officer will give you an Order of Proposed Revocation.
-You will have to appear in Superior Court to face the criminal charges.
-However, if you want to challenge the revocation of your license, however, you must schedule a hearing, called a permit hearing, with District of Columbia Department of Motor Vehicles (DC DMV) Adjudication Services.
+If you are arrested for an alcohol-related moving violation such as a DUI, the arresting officer will give you an Order of Proposed Revocation.
+From there, you will have to appear in Superior Court to face the criminal charges.
+However, if you want to challenge the revocation of your license, you must schedule a permit hearing with either the District of Columbia DMV or Alexandria, VA DMV depending on where you live.
 This must be done within 10 days if you are a resident of the District of Columbia, and within 15 days if you are a non-DC resident.

-At the hearing, you have the right to be represented by counsel.
-The hearing examiner will take testimony from the arresting officer, who will provide information about the case, including such things as:
+At the DMV permit hearing, you have the right to be represented by counsel.
+The hearing officer will take testimony from the arresting officer, who will provide information about the case, including such things as:

 - The basis for the stop